a-asen/PSY-3006-Visualization/Exam/final_report.md

-# Exam in PSY-3006 - Indepdendent study: Visualization in R with ggplots2
+# PSY-3006 - Indepdendent study: Visualization in R with ggplots2

 Candidate number: 22